nvdaes/readFeeds/readme.md

 * NVDA will display an error message if a new feed cannot be created.
 * The title of the articles list dialog displays the selected feed name and number of items available.

+## Changes for 14.0

+* Fixed a bug that made impossible to add some feeds.

 ## Changes for 13.0

 * The add-on cannot be used on secure screens.